mdditt2000/kubernetes-1-21/cis 2.4/multi-cluster/user-guide.md

 ## Kubernetes Flannel Modification

 Changes are required to flannel networking in both the Kubernetes cluster and BIG-IP.
-These changes are mostly required to the second cluster.
+These changes are mostly required to the prod-cluster.
 Assuming that you have installed a fresh Kubernetes cluster via kubeadm builder tool with adopting appropriate --pod-network-cidr flag in kubeadm init command shown below:

 ```
 kubeadm init --apiserver-advertise-address=192.168.200.70 --pod-network-cidr=10.244.0.0/16
 kubeadm init --apiserver-advertise-address=192.168.200.80 --pod-network-cidr=10.245.0.0/16
 ```

-**Note:** A workaround is to edit the ConfigMap file of flannel, kube-flannel-cfg and to replace with the new Network value.
-Cluster reboot is required.
-Replace and add the "Network", "VNI" fields under net-conf.json header in the relevant Flannel ConfigMap with a new network IP range:
+**Note:** A workaround is to edit the prod-cluster ConfigMap file of flannel, kube-flannel-cfg and to replace with the new Network value.
+By default kubeadm uses "Network": "10.244.0.0/16".
+Replace and add the "Network", "VNI" fields under net-conf.json header in the relevant Flannel ConfigMap with a new network IP range.
+After modification a reboot of the cluster is required.

     $ kubectl edit cm kube-flannel-cfg -n kube-system